Rajpratik71/Mininet-wiki/FAQ.md

     apparmor_parser -r /etc/apparmor.d/lxc-containers

-This seems to work on Ubuntu 16.04.
+Bugs: This doesn't seem to work in 14.04 unfortunately.

 ***
 <a name="python-api"/>